Skip to main content

 EUREF-Campus

-Together with partners from the city, research and business, Berlin's BVG has been testing the use of autonomous electric minibuses for several years.
-The now completed project entitled SHUTTLES&CO showed the limits of the technology, but also many opportunities to make public transport more attractive in the future.
+Together with partners from the city, the research sector and industry, Berlin’s BVG has been testing the use of autonomous electric minibuses for several years.
+Highly automated fleet vehicles have been tested under the project name SHUTTLES&CO.
+The long-term aim is to supplement the existing route network and make local public transport more attractive.